 - Security Intelligence, Security as a Service, Managed Security Services (more)

 - Cyber Defense in Public Security and Defense (more)

 - Cyber Security Trainings, Awareness & Simulation (more)

-If nothing works properly without IT anymore, then nothing will work if this IT is being sabotaged, damaged or misused – CONET helps you lest it becomes real.
+If nothing works properly without IT anymore, then nothing will work if this IT is being sabotaged, damaged or misused – do not let it come to this!

 The traditional methods of IT security often fall short considering new attack vectors and patterns with regard to the digital transformation at the workplace of the future, within Enterprise 4.0 and the Internet of Things (IoT).